DJj123dj/DJj123dj/README.md

-# I'm DJj123dj, also known as Jasper.
+# Hello, I'm DJj123dj
 ## Who am I?
+My first name is Jasper.
 I'm almost 14 years old and I live in Belgium.
 I'm usually happy and I love Basketball.

 ## My experience
-I once started writing simple scripts in the language "applescript" when I was 7 years old.
+I once started writing simple scripts in the language "applescript" when I was 9 years old.
 Then I liked programming so much that I chose multiple languages.
 I've started programming Swift, but I'm not quite done with it yet.

 2 years ago I started with node.js after I already knew a basic course HTML, CSS & Javascript.